College Campus Safety Series: Part II

 Often, burglar alarms are thought of for home and business security only, however, many college campuses utilize them as an added measure of security.
 They can be placed throughout your campus buildings or at select locations.
 The key is having live personnel available 24/7 to monitor your alarms.
 All of our alarm monitoring agents have received the top training certification in the industry.
 This critical area of communication is the life-saving link between your campus and the emergency services in your city.

 PRO TIP: Find out if your alarm company’s monitoring center is UL-listed, Five Diamond Certified and FM approved.
-Click here to read more about why this is important to you.

 4. Keep an Eye on Students